 Navigation from any marina around Valletta to the other side of the island in the North is approximately around 1,5 hours and 1 hour if going South.
 This will allow you to find a spot to hide North from southern winds and the opposite while being able to swim and snorkel while on anchor in a calm bay.
 If planning a day at sea, due to this, it almost never goes wrong.
 Of course sometime it rains but it happens very rarely or never in summer.

-Crystal Blue waters with beautiful marine life
+Crystal blue waters with beautiful marine life

 Malta is famous for its beautiful crystal clear waters.
 Often when dropping anchor at a 10mt depth, you can easily see the sea bed from the boat.
 The underwater life is a scenario of peace, with many different types of fish and corals.
-Malta is a very famous diving spot in Europe, so make sure you have at least your snorkeling mask to enjoy some snorkeling time.
+Malta is a very famous diving spot in Europe, so make sure you have at least your snorkelling mask to enjoy some snorkelling time.

-While many locals on their day off prefer to sail to the North area of Malta, to Comino and drop anchor for the weekend in Blue Lagoon due its spectacular blue colour, those who want some quiet time usually sail south, where the waters are as clean but is less populated by people and other boats around.
+While many locals on their day off prefer to sail to the North area of Malta, to Comino and drop anchor for the weekend in Blue Lagoon due to its spectacular blue colour, those who want some quiet time usually sail south, where the waters are as clean but is less populated by people and other boats around.
 A good stop is il-Hofriet in the Delimara area.
 This is situated right next to St. Peters pool, in case you also like cliff diving.

 Most popular anchorage spots in Malta

-If you dont mind the crowd and you still want to visit the famous spots that made Malta famous worldwide, then on the top of the list there is certainly Blue Lagoon of Comino.
-Sailing to Comino which is at 14 nautical miles along the cost from Valletta will take you about 1,5 hours at the speed of 7 knots.
+If you do not mind the crowd and you still want to visit the famous spots that made Malta famous worldwide, then on the top of the list there is certainly Blue Lagoon of Comino.
+Sailing to Comino which is at 14 nautical miles along the coast from Valletta will take you about 1,5 hours at the speed of 7 knots.
 From the Blue Lagoon, you can easily move to Crystal Lagoon to enjoy a bit calmer scenario as it is a bit less popular.
 St. Maria Bay also deserves a visit if sailing in the Comino area.